 The killing of George Floyd in May has renewed focus on the struggle to overcome the long history of systemic racism and injustice in America.
-We stand with SEIA and so many of our partners in the solar and home improvement industries in clearly stating: Black Lives Matter.
+We stand with SEIA in the fight for racial justice, and stand beside our partners in the solar and home improvement industries in clearly stating: Black Lives Matter.

 This has been a time of learning, as well as action, for us as individuals and for Mosaic as a company.
 As Ayanna Elizabeth Johnson writes in heartbreaking detail, racism derails the fight to stop climate change in so many ways.
 Racism is also antithetical to Mosaic’s mission of making clean energy more accessible and inclusive to achieve our vision of 100% clean energy for all.

 One of the eight core values of our culture is We Are A Mosaic, which states: